alvazir/habasi/README.md

         --no-compare-secondary             Do not compare output secondary plugin with previous version --dry-run-secondary                Do not write secondary output plugin --dry-run-dismiss-stats            Dismiss stats with --dry-run
-        --ignore-important-errors          Ignore non-critical errors
+        --regex-case-sensitive             Turn glob/regex patterns to case-sensitive mode --regex-sort-by-name               Sort plugins from glob/regex patterns by name --ignore-important-errors          Ignore non-critical errors
         --insufficient-merge               Process only cell references(and statics with '-M grass' or '-t') --append-to-use-load-order <PATH>  Append plugin path to --use-load-order list --skip-from-use-load-order <NAME>  Skip plugin name from --use-load-order list

   Display output:
     -v, --verbose...
 Show more information
     -q, --quiet         Do not show anything
+    -w, --show-plugins  Show list of plugins to merge(handy when using wildcard/glob/regex patterns)

   ```